How to Make a Bamboo Bed

 Step 1: Drilling Double Holes in the Bamboo Bed Frame Rails

-Cut two bamboo canes of 220 cm length (the tip of the cane should include a node).
+Cut two bamboo canes at 220 cm length (the tip of the cane should include a node).
 Continue by drilling two double holes in each bamboo bed frame rail (A).
 The first hole should be made at 8 cm from the tip of the bamboo cane and the second hole at 202 cm from the first.
 The holes should be 7 cm in diameter.

 Step 2: Drilling Single Side-holes in the Bamboo Bed Frame Rails